 - is safe, durable, and has no defects.

-So when you buy a fridge for example, your expectations will be that food will be kept cool, there will be no scratches or dents, and when opening, the door won't fall off.
-If any of these things do happen, you're probably looking at a major failure.
+So when you buy a fridge for example, your expectations will be that food will be kept cool, there'll be no scratches or dents, and when opening, the door won't fall off.

 This may seem obvious, but by law, the product you've bought needs to do what it's supposed to do – or as the ACL puts it, 'fit for purpose'.
 A swimsuit that becomes see-through when wet, or a mountain bike that isn't suitable for off-road use, are two examples where items aren't fit for purpose.

-Another example: You're in the market for a diving watch and see one that looks similar to one that your friend owns.
-You decide to purchase the watch without asking whether the watch is suitable to use for diving, but it's a different model, and is only water resistant, rather than waterproof.
+Some cases may not be so black and white.
+For example, let's say you're in the market for a diving watch and see one that looks similar to one that your friend owns.
+You decide to buy the watch without asking whether the watch is suitable to use for diving, but it's a different model, and is only water-resistant, rather than waterproof.

 In this case, you may not be able to make the claim that the watch was not fit for purpose because you didn't disclose (either expressly or by implication) that you wanted the watch for a specified purpose (e.g. diving).

 When you're sure your product has failed to meet a consumer guarantee, your next step is to decide whether the failure is major or minor.

 When you're deciding if there is a major failure, here are the five things to consider:

 - You would not have bought the product if you had known about the problem.
 For example: You would not purchase a laptop if the screen became unreadable within a few weeks.